therazz03/YouTube-Video-Downloader/README.md

 And you are good to go
 just paste the link and click the download button.

-NOTE: If facing any issue with download path just change it with your desired loaction
+NOTE: You need to install pytube and tkinter to use this script If facing any issue with download path just change it with your desired loaction